 Citizen Crane

 In 2016 and 2021, Citizen Crane undertook ‘Outfall Safari’ surveys along the main spine of the Crane river system, spotting and recording drainage outlets – routinely known as ‘outfalls’ – either from the riverbank or, where this was not possible, from within the river channel.
 The key aim was to identify any outfalls that showed signs of pollution.
 A further, smaller, survey occured in 2022 (this time focusing on the Yeading Brook East).
 The information gathered by these surveys has subsequently been used by Thames Water to target investigation work.
-Another full Outfall Safari is happening in the Crane catchment in Spring 2024.
+Another full Outfall Safari took place in the Crane catchment in 2024 and you can view the report here.

 Watch this riverfly monitoring video: